Breuil-Kisin Modules via crystalline cohomology: Further directions

 \subsection{Generalization to semistable schemes}

 It is natural to ask to what extent the results of this paper can be generalized to the case of {\em semistable reduction}, that is, regular proper and flat schemes $\X$ over $\O_K$ with special fiber $\X_k$ that is a reduced normal corssings divisor on $\X$.
 It seems reasonable to guess that the analogue of Theorem \ref{thm-main-crystokisin} using log-crystalline cohomology continues to hold.
 In the case of low ramification $ei < p-1 $, it should be straightforward to prove that this is indeed the case using work of Caruso \cite{CarusoInvent} (generalizing earlier work of Breuil \cite{Breuil} in the case $e=1$), which provides the essential integral comparison isomorphisms needed to adapt the arguments of \S\ref{pdivGone} to this setting.
-To get results without restriction on the ramification of $K$ would require generalizing \cite[Theorem 1.8]{SBM} to the case of semistable reduction.
+To get results without restriction on the ramification of $K$ requires the generalization of \cite[Theorem 1.8]{SBM} to the case of semistable reduction, which has recently been established by Cesnavicius and Koshikawa \cite{AinfSST}.